-Cassie Cain (she/her/hers) is 350 Maine's Youth Engagement Coordinator, where she has worked in partnership with Maine Youth Action Network and multiple Maine youth-led groups to form Maine Youth for Climate Justice (MYCJ), a coalition of over 200 Maine youth activists fighting for bold climate action, climate justice, and a just transition in Maine.
+Cassie Cain (she/her) is 350 Maine's Youth Engagement Coordinator, where she has worked in partnership with Maine Youth Action Network and multiple Maine youth-led groups to form Maine Youth for Climate Justice (MYCJ), a coalition of over 300 Maine youth activists fighting for bold climate action, climate justice, and a just transition in Maine.
 Cassie provides administrative and outreach support to MYCJ, helps youth build their organizing and leadership skills, connects youth to resources and support from intergenerational and adult ally organizations, and was one of the organizers for September 2019 climate strikes in Portland.
-She also serves as the MYCJ representative to Maine Youth Climate Strikes' Executive Board and Climate Maine's Executive Committee.
+She also serves as the MYCJ representative to Maine Youth Climate Strikes' Executive Board.
 Cassie graduated from Brandeis University, where she received a Bachelor of Arts in Environmental Studies and Women's, Gender, and Sexuality Studies.
 At Brandeis, she was also an organizer for Brandeis Climate Justice’s fossil fuel divestment campaign.
 Having been raised in Maine, Cassie is grateful for the opportunity to organize with the climate justice movement here.

-Jella Tatil (he/him/his) is honored to join as the Climate Justice Fellow for Maine Youth Climate Justice and 350 Maine.
+Jella Tatil (they/them) is honored to join as the Climate Justice Fellow for Maine Youth Climate Justice and 350 Maine.
 Jella is currently an Environmental Science major at Colby College, and has worked as a Community Building programming fellow for the Pugh Community Board and as a Service Chair for the QuestBridge Chapter at Colby College in the past.
-Having lived in the Philippines and rural Arizona for most of his life, he grew up familiar with how circumstances can limit your involvement in addressing inequality.
-In his time here, he has been inspired by the engagement of the people of Maine in the issues most important to them.
+Having lived in the Philippines and rural Arizona for most of their life, they grew up familiar with how circumstances can limit your involvement in addressing inequality.
+In their time here, they have been inspired by the engagement of the people of Maine in the issues most important to them.
 The climate justice movement must include and alleviate the voices of folks from diverse backgrounds, and Jella looks forward to working with everyone towards a more equitable future.

 Our Organizational Structure and Governance